 We address in detail what is “adequate provision for the support and maintenance” of a spouse of child in another blog, but essentially the law looks to whether the testator has a legal or moral obligation, or both, to provide financial support, and if the will does not do so, the court can change the will.

 Indeed, the court’s power to change a will in British Columbia is broad and the testator sometimes does not have the last say.
 I hope you have learned something from this blog.
-Please feel free to like us on Facebook, follow us on twitter, or subscribe to our Youtube channel to receive notice of our future weekly video blogs on the law.
+Please feel free to like us on Facebook, follow us on Twitter and subscribe to our YouTube channel to receive notice of our future weekly video blogs on the law.